We've often heard people say that they've thrown out their back.

 It's still a good idea to seek chiropractic care if you are experiencing any back pain.

 The chiropractors at the Arrowhead Clinic of Garden City will develop a treatment plan that will make your recovery process quicker and more bearable.

 Also, most people that throw out their back once will throw it out again.

 Regular chiropractic treatments will help you avoid re-injury that plagues so many people for the rest of their lives.

 If you've thrown out your back and are ready to see a chiropractor, contact our Garden City, GA Chiropractor.

-They will have your back feeling as good as new and will help you keep it that way.
+They will have your back feeling as good as new and help you keep it that way.